ora0600/confluent-ksqldb-hands-on-workshop/labs/08_customer_object.md

 # compare it with:
 ksql> explain CSAS_CUSTOMERS_ORDERS_REPORT_OLD_WAY_9;
 ksql> explain CSAS_TMP_JOIN_0;
+ksql> exit;
 ```
 and you will see the old way has one more sub-topology.

 This Lab will show that is does make sense to do the pre-processing in an ETL pipeline direcly in Apache Kafka.
 Why loading more data into sink (e.g. a DWH like big query)?
 You can prepare what ever you need directly in Kafka.

-But please be aware that for running ksqldb apps it make sense to [plan the capacity](https://docs.ksqldb.io/en/latest/operate-and-deploy/capacity-planning/).
+But please be aware that for running ksqlDB clusters it make sense to [plan the capacity](https://docs.ksqldb.io/en/latest/operate-and-deploy/capacity-planning/).

 End lab8